Victoriano012/ProsperChallenge/notes.md

 - Things I have noticed

     - First bot:
-        - It detects too fast that I stopped talking
         - It doesn't hang for now
         - The latency is huge, it looks like it's because it first generates the text answer and then does tts.
 It would be better if streamed.